Who does the Watchtower say will be Resurrected?

 "Soon, at Armageddon, Jehovah’s way of governing will permanently replace human-based governments under Satan’s influence.
 (Dan.
 2:44; Rev. 16:16) Human rule will end, and God’s Kingdom will hold sway over the entire earth. ...
 Indeed, the earth will become a paradise in which there will even be a resurrection of the dead."
 Watchtower 2010 Jan 15 p.32

-The heavenly resurrection has likewise undergone change.
+The timing of the heavenly resurrection has likewise undergone change.
 Until 1927 the heavenly resurrection was said to have started in 1878.
-Later "all the evidence" showed it to have started in 1918.
-Now it is admitted that it only may have happened in 1918.

 "Our Lord's resurrection occurred three and a half years after his advent as the Messiah, in A.D.
 29; and the resurrection of his body, the Church, we have seen, was due in the year 1878, three and a half years after his second advent, in October 1874."
 Thy Kingdom Come p.305

-This brings into question prior comments as to this teaching being "enlightening truths", and the "evidence" supporting it.
+This brings into question prior comments as to this teaching being "enlightening truths", and "all the evidence" supporting it.